fieldtrip/website/tutorial/sourcemodel.md

 The input of the creation process of the meshes is the acpc-coregistered mgz file that was created previously.
 The output is the source model that is a MATLAB structure called 'sourcemodel' in this tutorial.

-The exact specifics of how to run FreeSurfer and HCP-workbench may depend on your local computing infrastructure.
-The code below has been tested to work for users that work with the compute cluster ot the Centre for Cognitive Neuroimaging of the Donders Institute in Nijmegen.
+The exact specifics of how to run FreeSurfer and HCP workbench may depend on your local computing infrastructure.
+The code below has been tested to work for users that work with the compute cluster at the Centre for Cognitive Neuroimaging of the Donders Institute in Nijmegen.

 #### 1. Source model: Volumetric and surface-based processing in FreeSurfer

-FreeSurfer's anatomical processing pipeline consists of a series of automated steps, which essentially consist o
+FreeSurfer's anatomical processing pipeline consists of a series of automated steps, which essentially consist of:

- 1.  processing steps on a volumetric anatomical MRI (image intensity normalization, co-registration with Talairach space, skull stripping, automatic segmentation of sub-cortical structures, and finally segmentation)
+ 1.  processing steps on a volumetric anatomical MRI (image intensity normalization, co-registration with Talairach space, skull stripping, automatic segmentation of sub-cortical structures, and finally segmentation).
- 2.  extraction of the cortical mesh
+ 2.  extraction of the cortical mesh.
- 3.  processing of the surface meshes (smoothing, topology fixing, inflation, co-registration with a spherical template)
+ 3.  processing of the surface meshes (smoothing, topology fixing, inflation, co-registration with a spherical template).

 Here is a [link](http://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable) to the different processing steps.
 Although the FreeSurfer procedure can be invoked using only a few FreeSurfer commands, below we will describe the (sub)commands that will achieve the same.
 These commands sequentially generate a series of files (volumetric, surface and transformation matrices).
 Each of the output files serves as input to the sequential analysis steps.
 A table of file dependencies can be found [here](http://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllFilesVsSteps).

 There are a few analysis steps in FreeSurfer which are not guaranteed to give a nice result, and may require some user interaction to get it right.
 Moreover, FreeSurfer can be quite picky with respect to the exact format of the MRI-volumes.
-One step which in our experience is notorious for not being very robust in older versions is automatic skull-stripping.
+One step which in our experience is notorious for not being very robust in older versions of FreeSurfer is automatic skull-stripping.
 Therefore, we used to advocate a hybrid approach that uses SPM or FSL for an initial segmentation of the anatomical MRI during the preparation.
 With this segmentation, we can create a skull-stripped image, which is a prerequisite for a correct segmentation in FreeSurfer.
 Since this approach is a bit convoluted (because it required the skullstripped image to be copied into the FreeSurfer directory in a specific format), and given the interdependencies between different files generated along the FreeSurfer pipeline (which moreover are FreeSurfer version specific), tapping into this pipeline at a random point is quite complicated.
 For this reason we discontinue the dissemination of this hybrid approach, and hope for the better that more recent versions of FreeSurfer work more robustly.

 In order to be able to use FreeSurfer, you need to have a working installation of the package.
 It can be downloaded from [here](http://surfer.nmr.mgh.harvard.edu/fswiki).
 If you are working at the Donders Centre for Cognitive Neuroimaging, FreeSurfer is available at the compute cluster, and you can find more versions of FreeSurfer under the /opt/FreeSurferXXX directories.
 (If you are working at the MPI for Psycholinguistics, you should install the software yourself in your directory.)
-We recommend to use FreeSurfer 6.0.
+We recommend using FreeSurfer 6.0.
 You can run the commands just copying and pasting them into the terminal window of the Linux system.

 To get started, you need to set up your environment variables.
 Please pay close attention to the spaces in the following commands, or the lack thereof.